piersonjones704/ISS_Deorbit_Simulation/a_ms/README.md

 ## Usage

-The use of the program requires the input of an initial ISS altitude, velocity, orbital decay simulation duration, final burn simulation duration, rocket altitude, rocket launch velocity, and rocket launch simulation time.
+The use of the program requires the input of an initial ISS altitude, velocity, time step, orbital decay simulation duration, and final burn simulation duration.
 The order of input is as follows:
 * Initial Altitude: This is the height of the station above the earth, in the simulation it is treated as initial y position.
 (Given in kilometers)
 * Velocity: This is the initial velocity of the station, all in the x direction, in the simulation it is treated as initial x velocity.
 (Given in meters per second)
+* Time step: The interval of time used to break down the continuous simulation into small steps that can be integrated.
 * Orbital Decay Simulation Duration: How long the user wants the orbital decay component to run for.
 (Given in minutes)
 * Final Burn Simuation Duration: How long the user wants the final burn component to run for.
 (Given in minutes)
-* Initial Rocket Altitude: This is the height the rocket launch begins at (Given in kilometers)
-* Initial Rocket Launch Velocity: The initial velocity of the rocket when it is launched (Given in meters per second)
-* Rocket Launch Simulation Duration: How long the rocket launch portion of the simulation should run (calculated based on additional factors such as wet mass, dry mass, and rocket exhaust mass flow rate)

 ### [Role 1] - Orbital Decay
 The orbital decay acceleration function corresponds to the second phase of the ISS simulation.
 It takes two parameters in the following order: